 Show samples → client takes them home → "I'll let you know"

+And we accepted massive drop-off rates as normal.
 Because we didn't have a way to visualize quickly enough during the meeting.

+Now we do.
+Not because the tools are magical.
 Because they're finally fast enough to fit inside the natural rhythm of a consultation.

 The Uncomfortable Truth